 - 1. Completion of a minimum of 120 or 128 semester hours depending on the major. - At least 25% of the semester hours must be in residence, with at least 50% of the final 25% of the program hours in residence.
 Online classes are considered "in residence." - 3.
 A cumulative GPA of at least 2.0 on a 4.0 scale. - 4.
-A 2.0 GPA in the major with the following program additions/exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (Counseling for Christian Ministries): 3.0 cumulative GPA for all courses specific to the major.

-- 5. Completion of the required hours in the following areas:

-- General Education Core

-- Bible and Theology Core

-- Major Courses

-- Electives or Minor Courses-Elective courses are courses supplemental to those required for the completion of a degree program.
+A 2.0 GPA in the major with the following program additions/exceptions: - Counseling (Counseling for Christian Ministries): 3.0 cumulative GPA for all courses specific to the major. - 5.
+Completion of the required hours in the following areas: - General Education Core - Bible and Theology Core - Major Courses - · Electives or Minor Courses-Elective courses are courses supplemental to those required for the completion of a degree program.
 Elective courses can be courses from NBC's General Education core, Bible and Theology core, AdVantage core, the college's major and minor programs, or comparable courses transferred from accredited institutions.
 Career and technical courses from accredited institutions may be applicable as electives for some of NBC's degree programs.

-- 6. Completion of NBC Experience.

-- 7. Completion of the Ministry Progress Review.

-- 8. Completion of Graduating Colloquium.

-- 9. College indebtedness paid in full prior to release of transcripts and/or diploma.
+- 6. Completion of NBC Experience. - 7.
+Completion of the Ministry Progress Review. - 8.
+Completion of Graduating Colloquium. - 9.
+College indebtedness paid in full prior to release of transcripts and/or diploma.